-The New York State Historical Association (NYSHA) has four collections in New York Heritage, including Electronic Finding Aids for its noteworthy manuscript collection located in Cooperstown, New York.
+The New York State Historical Association (NYSHA), located in Cooperstown, New York, has five collections in New York Heritage, including electronic finding aids for its noteworthy manuscript collections.

 Murder Pamphlet Collection Covers

 The front covers of 124 of the approximately 400 pamphlets and monographs in this collection are shown in this section.
 The pamphlets range from publication dates in the eighteenth, nineteenth and twentieth century, with the bulk published in the 1800s.
 Many of the books and pamphlets in this collection are listed in The Annals of Murder: a bibliography of books and pamphlets on American murders from Colonial times to 1900, compiled by Thomas M. McDade.

 Thirty-seven of the pamphlets from the Murder Pamphle Collection have been digitized and added to the NYSHA Collections.